mattwagl/fundbuero/README.md

 * [genie.js](https://github.com/kentcdodds/genie) is a keyboard control for web applications inspired by Alfred.
 * [scrollama](https://github.com/russellgoldenberg/scrollama) is a helper for Scrollytelling with IntersectionObserver.
 * [driver.js](https://github.com/kamranahmedse/driver.js) is a light-weight, no-dependency, vanilla JavaScript engine to drive the user's focus across the page.
+* [scroll-into-view-if-needed](https://github.com/stipsan/scroll-into-view-if-needed) is an Element.scrollIntoView ponyfills for things like "if-needed" and "smooth".

 ### Grid Layouts